BoyBaykiller/IDKEngine/Readme.md

     // average is computed and stored in Average[0]
 }
 ```
-The algorithm first loads all the values of the set we want to average into shared memory.
+This algorithm first loads all the values we want to average into shared memory.
-Then it adds the first half of array entries to the other half.
-After that, all the new values are again divided in half and added to the new rest, which is now 1/4 the size of the original array.
+Then it adds the first half of array entries to the other half, storing results in the first half.
+After that, all the new values are again divided and added together.
+The output is now 1/4 the size of the original array.
 At some point, the final sum is collapsed into the first element.

 That's it for the averaging part.

 Calculating the variance requires a little more work.
-Mathematically what we want is the [Coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) (CV).
+What we actually want is the [Coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) (CV), because that is normalized and independent of scale (e.g {5, 10} and {10, 20} have same CV = ~0.33).
+But the two are related - variance is needed to compute CV.

-The CV is the standard deviation divided by the average.
-And the standard deviation is just variance squared.
+The CV equals standard deviation divided by the average.
+And standard deviation is just the square root of variance.

-So here is how to compute all of that:

 $$V(x) = \frac{\sum_{i = 1}^{n}(x_{i} - \overline{x})^{2}}{n}$$